mclark7-exe/seniorThesisRepo/checkins.md

 ### This week I worked on:

 This week I researched Unity's documentation for implementing a phone's gyroscope and microphone.
-I experimented with porting one of my previous unity projects to Android and testing it on my phone.
-I also learned to create and animate pixelart in Aseprite and made some rudimentary temporary assets.
+I experimented with porting one of my previous Unity projects to Android and testing it on my phone.
+I also learned to create and animate pixel art in Aseprite and made some rudimentary temporary assets.

 ### This week I learned: